Mr. Hooper: Death of Mr. Hooper

-The producers of Sesame Street considered several ways to proceed after Lee's death, including recasting the role, writing around Lee's death, and dropping him from the show without explanation.
-Ultimately, they decided to have the character die as well, using episode #1839 to teach their audience about the difficult topic of death.
+The producers of Sesame Street considered several ways to proceed after Lee's death, including writing around Lee's death and dropping him from the show without explanation.
+They also considered recasting the character or saying he could retire, or even move to Florida.
+Ultimately, they decided to have the character pass away, using episode #1839 to teach their audience about the difficult topic of death.
 According to CTW researcher Rosemarie Truglio and her colleagues, death is one of many social issues relevant to preschoolers the show has dealt with.
 Executive producer Dulcy Singer said they followed their instincts to be "honest and straightforward" and to "deal with it head-on".

 Synopsis

-In the episode, Big Bird presents his adult friends — Maria (Sonia Manzano), David (Northern Calloway), Bob (Bob McGrath), Susan (Loretta Long), Gordon (Roscoe Orman), Luis (Emilio Delgado), and Olivia (Alaina Reed Hall) — with pictures he has drawn of each of them.
+In the episode, Big Bird presents his adult friends with pictures he has drawn of each of them.
 When he reaches his picture of Mr. Hooper, Big Bird wants to give it to him, but Maria reminds him that Mr. Hooper has died.
-Initially, Big Bird believes that Mr. Hooper will return, but Susan explains to him the permanence of death.
-David reveals that he will be taking over the store, and Olivia reassures Big Bird that they still have their memories of Mr. Hooper from when he was alive.
-Overwhelmed with confusion and sadness, Big Bird demands an explanation for Mr. Hooper's death, to which Gordon replies, "It has to be this way... because."
+Initially, Big Bird believes that Mr. Hooper will return, but Susan explains to him that death is permanent.
+David reveals that Mr. Hooper bequeathed the store to him in his will, and Olivia reassures Big Bird that they still have their memories of Mr. Hooper from when he was alive.
+Overcome with confusion and sadness, Big Bird demands an explanation for Mr. Hooper's death, to which Gordon replies, "It has to be this way... because."
 The episode ends with Big Bird hanging the picture near his nest.